erikkaplun/spinoff/README.rst

-One might be tempted to ask, then, what is the difference between remoting frameworks such as CORBA.
+One might be tempted to ask, then, what is the difference between remoting frameworks such as CORBA and Spinoff.
 The difference is that actors define clear boundaries where remoting could ever be used, as opposed to splitting a flow of tightly coupled logic into two nodes on the network, which, still providing valid output, can degrade in performance significantly.
 This is not to say that actors with location transparency suffer none of such issues but the extent to which the problem exists is, arguably, an order of magnitude lower.